-The body requires a certain level of macro and micro-nutrients in order to carry out an array of cellular functions and enzymatic processes.
+The body requires a certain level of macro and micro-nutrients in order to carry out proper functions.
 These nutrients are typically obtained through eating a diverse diet of plants, seeds, legumes, and animal products.

-In addition to eating a greater variety of natural plant-foods, taking a nutritional supplement can be one way to help raise baseline nutrient status, improve immune function, and fight off viral pathogens.
+In addition to eating a greater variety of plant foods, taking a nutritional supplement can help raise baseline nutrient status and improve immune function.

-We have listed a few of our favorite, vitamins, and minerals studied for their role in the immune system and supporting eradication of HPV and other viral infections.
+We have listed a few of our favorite immune-supportive vitamins and minerals.
+These compounds may help eradicate HPV and other viral infections.

 Vitamin A – Carotenoids

-Vitamin A is a group of nutritional compounds that include retinol, retinal, retinoic acid, and carotenoids, typically found in colorful foods like carrots, dark leafy greens, and bell peppers.
-Carotenoids play multiple functions, particularly in the growth and development of the immune system and good vision.
+Vitamin A is a group of nutritional compounds that include retinol, retinal, retinoic acid, and carotenoids.
+This vitamin is typically found in colorful foods like carrots, dark leafy greens, and bell peppers.
+Carotenoids play multiple functions, particularly in the growth and development of the immune system and vision.

-Research has found that increasing concentrations of carotenes and tocopherols through dietary intake of dark green and deep yellow vegetables was associated with a 50% decrease in risk of CIN3 in HPV infected women.
+Increasing concentrations of carotenes and tocopherols through eating dark green and deep yellow vegetables was associated with a 50% decrease in risk of cervical abnormalities in HPV-infected individuals.

-Lycopene is another antioxidant found in fruits and vegetables like tomato, watermelon, and pink grapefruit that has also been found to have anti-viral properties.
-Higher blood levels of lycopene are associated with a decreased risk of HPV associated CIN 1, 3, and cervical cancer.
+Lycopene is another antioxidant found in fruits and vegetables like tomato, watermelon, and pink grapefruit.
+The compound also has anti-viral properties.
+Higher blood levels of lycopene are associated with a decreased risk of HPV-associated CIN 1, 3, and cervical cancer.

 Selenium is an essential trace mineral, meaning we need to obtain small amounts of it from our diet.
-Selenium plays a role in many cellular functions, influencing both our innate and adaptive immune systems.
+Selenium plays a role in many bodily functions.
+The mineral also influences our immune system.